 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-If you or a member of your household has any of these symptoms you, or they, should isolate and book a confirmatory COVID test.
-If the result is positive, your entire household should isolate for 10 days from the onset of symptoms.
+If you have any of these symptoms you should isolate and book a confirmatory PCR test.
+If the result is positive, you should isolate for 10 days from the onset of symptoms.
 If the result is negative, please advise your tutor and then you can return to College.

-As we move to home testing from 22nd March, if your lateral flow home test has a positive reading, you should not come to College until you have conducted a confirmatory PCR test and received a negative result.
+Whilst home testing is not required over the summer, it is expected that this should resume from the start of term until the end of September when the government will review whether or not to extend this programme of testing.
+If your lateral flow home test has a positive reading, you should not come to College until you have conducted a confirmatory PCR test and received a negative result.
 Please inform us if a home test has a positive result and we can advise further.

 Teacher Assessed Grades Summer 2021